HelpfulScripts/hsLayout/README.md

 # hsWidgets
-Provides AngularJS directives to facilitate widgets on a dashboard.
+Provides AngularJS directives to facilitate layouts and widgets on a dashboard.

 ## Installation
 After downloading first install the required node modules by running